Leitech

 Where We're Going

-Manufacturing is in the middle of a renaissance.
-Industry 4.0, smart factories, wireless data, automated inspection, AI-driven quality systems — the shop floor of tomorrow looks nothing like the shop floor of yesterday.
+Manufacturing is experiencing a renaissance.
+Industry 4.0, smart factories, wireless data, automated inspection, and AI-driven quality systems are transforming the shop floor of tomorrow, making it look nothing like the shop floor of yesterday.

-The Digi-COMBI's wireless SPC output feeds directly into modern quality management systems.
-The DMG's standardized motorized torque integrates into automated inspection cells.
-And the core COMBI principle — simultaneous size and depth in one check — is more valuable in a data-driven manufacturing environment than ever before.
-Every thread.
+The Leitech COMBI Gage's wireless SPC output integrates seamlessly into modern quality management systems.
+The DMG's standardized motorized torque fits perfectly within automated inspection cells.
+Moreover, the core principle of the COMBI—offering simultaneous size and depth calibration in one check—is more valuable in today’s data-driven manufacturing environment than ever before.
+Every thread, every hole, every measurement is now traceable, digital, and certain.

-That's not just where Leitech is going.
-That's where precision manufacturing is going.
+This is not just the direction Leitech is heading; it’s where precision measurement in manufacturing is evolving.

 Ready to Measure Thread Depth the Right Way?

-Whether you're a Quality Engineer tired of counting turns, a Machinist who needs a real number at the machine, or a Metrologist standardizing your gage lab for the next generation of manufacturing — there is a Leitech COMBI solution for your application.
+Whether you're a Quality Engineer tired of counting turns, a Machinist who needs a real number at the machine, or a Metrologist standardizing your gage lab for the next generation of manufacturing — there is a Leitech COMBI Gage solution for your application that offers precise depth calibration and ensures accuracy in precision measurement.

 Request a free demo gage in your exact thread size.
 See it work on your own part.
 You'll know immediately if it's right for you.